vercel/next.js/docs/api-reference/next/image.md

 Allows [passing CSS styles](https://reactjs.org/docs/dom-elements.html#style) to the underlying image element.

-Note that all `layout` modes other than `"raw"` apply their own styles to the image element, and these automatic styles take precedence over any styles provided in the `styles` prop.
+Note that all `layout` modes other than `"raw"` apply their own styles to the image element, and these automatic styles take precedence over the `style` prop.

 ### objectFit